 This measures the ability of the organisation to generate sales from its capital employed.
 A possible variant is non-current asset turnover (revenue ÷ non-current assets).
 Generally the higher the better, but in later studies you will consider the problems caused by overtrading (operating a business at a level not sustainable by its capital employed).
 Commonly a high asset turnover is accompanied with a low return on sales and vice versa.
 Retailers generally have high asset turnovers accompanied by low margins: Jack Cohen, the founder of Tesco, famously used the motto ’Pile it high and sell it cheap’!

-This is also known as debtor days.
 If a company has average accounts receivable of $20,000 on annual credit sales of $40,000 then on average 50% of its annual credit sales are uncollected.
 If credit sales are spread evenly over the year, then this represents 50% of a year’s sales, equivalent to 183 days, to collect cash from customers. ($20,000/$40,000 ÷ 365 days = 183 days).
 For liquidity purposes the faster money is collected the better.
 Also, generally, the longer customers are given to pay, the higher the level of bad debts.
 However, too much pressure on customers to pay quickly may damage a company’s ability to generate sales.

-Also known as stock days.
 This is calculated in a very similar way to receivable days.
 It measures how long a company carries inventory before it is sold.
 Again for liquidity purposes the shorter this period the better, as less cash is tied up in inventory.
 Also long inventory holding periods can result in obsolete inventory.
 On the other hand, too little inventory can result in production stoppages and dissatisfied customers.

-Also known as creditor days.
 Once again this is calculated in a similar way to receivable days.
 Because the purchases figure is often not available to analysts external to the business, the cost of sales figure is often used to approximate purchases.
 Payable days measures the average amount of time taken to pay suppliers.
 Long payment periods are good for the customer’s liquidity, but can damage relationships with suppliers.

 This relates to an organisation’s ability to meet its long-term debts.
 Two ratios are commonly used.